cointobanks/lifetioncoin-docs/_includes/devdoc/example_transactions.md

 The raw transaction RPCs allow users to create custom transactions and delay broadcasting those transactions.
-However, mistakes made in raw transactions may not be detected by Dash Core, and a number of raw transaction users have permanently lost large numbers of duffs, so please be careful using raw transactions on mainnet.
+However, mistakes made in raw transactions may not be detected by Lifetioncoin Core, and a number of raw transaction users have permanently lost large numbers of duffs, so please be careful using raw transactions on mainnet.